Marketing Strategy vs. Sales Strategy

 A successful marketing strategy requires constant communication.
 Everyone on the team needs to understand how the marketing strategy will help to accomplish larger company goals.
 There should also be a focus on promoting the brand promise to customers, as well as using tools like business models, demographic research, and competitive analysis.

 A successful sales strategy builds upon the work done by the marketing team by homing in on specific prospects who are most likely to buy.
 This is usually true unless the sales team drives a significant percentage of its own opportunities.
 Direct sales organizations are busy following leads, making discovery calls, qualifying prospects, pitching the product or service, building relationships, and converting prospects to customers.

 How should you document your marketing and sales strategies?

 Defining your marketing and sales plans is an ongoing process.
 You should revisit strategic plans often to make sure your marketing efforts and sales processes align with business objectives.
 The best strategic plans incorporate visual timelines to show what activities will be delivered and when.
 Many marketing and sales teams use calendars, Gantt charts, and templates to build schedules and define plans.

 Sales and marketing roadmaps are useful for capturing strategy and aligning goals to your day-to-day work.
 No matter how you choose to approach the work, plans should be centrally located and collaborative.

 Sales and marketing strategies work in tandem to connect with customers and grow the business.

 Otherwise, you risk failing to engage with people at critical points in the customer journey.
 This is why aligning these two strategies is so important — whether it is for a booming tech company or something as simple as a childhood lemonade stand.

 How do your marketing and sales teams work together (or not)?

-Finally, a tool for setting marketing strategy.
+Finally, a tool for setting marketing and sales strategy.
 Start a free 30-day trial.